Calliostoma brunneum

-Calliostoma brunneum, common name the Tejedor top shell, is a species of sea snail, a marine gastropod mollusk in the family Calliostomatidae.
+Calliostoma brunneum, is commonly known asTejedor top shell.
+It is a species of sea snail, a marine gastropod mollusk in the family Calliostomatidae.

 Description

 The maximum recorded shell length is 32 mm.

 The large, solid shell is depressed.
 It contains five to seven whorls.

-It is light brown with a few touches of white transverse to the whorls on the carina.
-The umbilical rib is white.
-The nucleus and interior walls of the umbilicus is dark brown.
-Several of the spiral grooves above and below are marked by a darker brown than the rest, and appear as brown lines.
+It is light brown with a few touches of white transverse to the whorls on the carina, the umbilical rib is white.
+The nucleus and interior walls of the umbilicus is dark brown; while several of the spiral grooves above and below are marked by a darker brown than the rest, and appear as brown lines.